Mimiviridae

 Mimiviridae is a family of viruses.
 Amoeba and other protists serve as natural hosts.
-The family is divided in up to 4 subfamilies.
+The family contains three subfamilies that contain nine genera.
 Viruses in this family belong to the nucleocytoplasmic large DNA virus clade (NCLDV), also referred to as giant viruses.

-Mimiviridae is the sole recognized member of order Imitervirales.
-Phycodnaviridae and Pandoraviridae of Algavirales are sister groups of Mimiviridae in many phylogenetic analyses.

 History

 The first member of this family, Mimivirus, was discovered in 2003, and the first complete genome sequence was published in 2004.
 However, the mimivirus Cafeteria roenbergensis virus was isolated and partially characterized in 1995, although the host was misidentified at the time, and the virus was designated BV-PW1.